Please join us in congratulating the winners of this year’s Outstanding Teaching Awards...

 Ph.D., History, Emory University

-Jennifer Sartori is an assistant academic specialist, associate director of the Jewish Studies Program and co-director, with Dr. Jayne Guberman, of the Adoption and Jewish Identity Project.
+Jennifer Sartori is the associate director of the Jewish Studies program, associate director of the Northeastern University Humanities Center, and co-director, with Dr. Jayne Guberman, of the Adoption and Jewish Identity Project.
 She received her BA in history from Haverford College and her MA and PhD in history from Emory University.
-Her academic work has focused on the shaping of modern Jewish identities, from her graduate work on the education of Jewish girls in 19th- and 20th-century France through her work on adoption and Jewish identity in the United States today.
-She teaches courses on modern Jewish history in Europe and the United States and on gender and Jewish culture and identity, in addition to managing the Jewish Studies Program’s operations, developing curriculum, and arranging public events.
-Prior to Northeastern, Sartori served as director of education at the Jewish Women’s Archive, where she spearheaded JWA’s educational outreach campaigns aimed at strengthening the portrayal of women in Jewish educational settings.
+Her academic work has focused on the shaping of modern Jewish identities, from her graduate work on the education of Jewish girls in 19th- and 20th-century France through her current work on adoption and Jewish identity in the United States today.
+Prior to joining the Humanities Center, she served as academic specialist in the Jewish Studies program, teaching courses on modern Jewish history in Europe and the United States, on gender and Jewish culture, and on race and Jewish identity.
+Before arriving at Northeastern in 2004, she was director of education at the Jewish Women’s Archive, where she spearheaded JWA’s educational outreach campaigns aimed at strengthening the portrayal of women in Jewish educational settings.